esizikova/introCV-spring2021/index.md

   Source: <a href="https://www.di.ens.fr/willow/research/inpainting/">Willow</a>
 </p>

 Course webpage for the NYU Spring 2021 Course: Introduction to Computer Vision.
 This course is aims to cover a broad topics in computer vision, and is *not* primarily a deep learning course.
-We will covert topics in traditional computer vision such as camera geometry, image formation, segmentation, object recognition/classification/detection (see [Syllabus]((#syllabus))).
+We will covert topics in traditional computer vision such as camera geometry, image formation, segmentation, object recognition, classification, and detection (see [Syllabus]((#syllabus))).

 Special Topics in Data Science, DS-GA 3001.004/.005